Honouring an Author of Children's Books: The Mary Vaughan Jones Award 2015

 Siân Lewis, author of over 250 books for children and young people, is the winner of the Mary Vaughan Jones Award 2015.

-This prestigious children’s book award is presented by the Welsh Books Council in memory of Mary Vaughan Jones, the well-known children’s author, who died in 1983.
-The award is presented every three years to acknowledge an outstanding contribution to the field of children’s literature in Wales.
+The Award – presented once every three years by the Welsh Books Council in memory of the author Mary Vaughan Jones, who died in 1983 – is presented to a person who has made a special contribution to the field of children’s literature in Wales over many years.

 2009 Angharad Tomos

 2006 Mair Wynn Hughes